E-Bike Programs

 Who Was Eligible to Apply?

-To be eligible for an e-bike rebate, applicants must:
+To be eligible for an e-bike rebate, applicants had to:

 - Reside in Washington state